jeffsikes/box464-lab-eleventy-spiderpig/README.md

 > Date Published: February 23, 2023

-This lab demonstrates how to utilize the @eleventy/eleventy-fetch plugin to retrieve data from an API and use it in an Eleventy generated site.
+This lab demonstrates how to utilize the @eleventy/eleventy-fetch plugin to retrieve data from an API, cache it for a week, and use it in an Eleventy generated site.

 It will call the Marvel API, retrieve the most recent 75 comic book covers for a specific character, and display them on an HTML page.